quantumauth-io/data-store/README.md

 # DATA STORE

-Create the containers to work on the project locally
+Build the data store for the application.
 - Cockroach Database for Golang, NodeJS
 - hardhat node instance & contract deployment